TataAndBigData/NLP-capstone-project-Butler-Did-It-Agatha-Christie-Wrote-It-/README.md

 # Butler Did it?
 Agatha Christie Wrote It?
 Ask NLP Neural Network

 ## Summary:
 My project is dedicated to the classification problem: here I predict the author of a detective novel by the given paragraph.
-The following document will introduce the dataset and models I used, my challenges and key findings.
+The following document will introduce the dataset and models I used, challenges and key findings.
 This is a learning project, so it has not been designed for the direct practical application.
-However, the conclusions can be used for other classification problems as well.
+However, the conclusions may be used for other classification cases as well.

 ## Description and application
-This project focuses on multi-class classification based on the Natural Language Processing: as a result of the modelling I predict the author of the detective novel by given paragraph.
-Once this is a training project, the conclusions may not be for the directly practical use.
-Nethertheless, the insights like optimal number of classes or most powerful language-related features can be used for other classification problems as well.
+This project focuses on multi-class classification based on the Natural Language Processing: as a result of the modelling I predict the author of the detective novel by a paragraph.
+Once this is a training project, the aim is to practice NLP skills and compare different models, nethertheless, the conclusions like optimal number of classes or most powerful language-related features can be used for other classification problems as well.

-Alternatively, if the one had found a mysterious manuscript in the attic and would have been curious as to whether it was an unknown novel by a famous writer, this project may have had a practical application, indeed. :)
+Alternatively, if the one had found a mysterious manuscript in the attic and would have been curious as to whether it had been an unknown novel by a famous writer, this project could have given a bit of practical advice too. :)

 ![](https://github.com/TataAndBigData/NLP-capstone-project-Butler-Did-It-Agatha-Christie-Wrote-It-/blob/master/Illustrations/%D0%A5%D0%BE%D0%BB%D0%BC%D1%81_%D0%BE%D0%BD.jpg)